 - Broadcasting pre-recorded video

 Both approaches can work just as well, but in general live content should be paired with intractability (i.e. live phone calls) to encourage more engagements.
 You can mix and match between these two types of content to allow your talent/host some break time.

 It’s also pretty obvious that pre-recorded content is much easier to broadcast, and with a platform like Viloud, you can simply insert your pre-recorded content in playlists to queue up content and schedule them as needed.

 Launching a 24/7 live streaming channel does have its challenges, but the various advancements in technologies have allowed linear live streaming to be easier than ever before.
-With modern streaming techniques and versatile live streaming platforms like Viloud, it’s now much easier and affordable to launch a 24/7 streaming with a fairly limited budget.
-Also, the demands for online live streaming is obviously getting bigger, so the opportunities are huge.
+With modern streaming techniques and versatile live streaming platforms like Viloud, it’s now much easier and affordable to launch 24/7 streaming with a fairly limited budget.
+Also, the demand for online live streaming is obviously getting bigger, so the opportunities are huge.

 In short, there has never been a better time to set up and launch your own 24/7 live streaming show than today.